droglenc/NCMTH207/resources/Syllabus-Current.md

 ### Quizzes
-A one-hour quiz will be given approximately one week after the completion of [a module](../modules/){:target="_blank"}.
-Approximate dates for the quizzes are on the [Dates page](Dates-Current){:target="_blank"}.
+Six one-hour quizzes will be given on the approximate dates shown on the [Dates page](Dates-Current){:target="_blank"}.
 Make-up quizzes will be provided only if you have a fixed commitment of sufficient importance that was set before the beginning of the semester or a verifiable medical condition.
 You will not be allowed to take a missed quiz without my prior approval.
 The final quiz will not be given early.
 Your two highest quiz grades will be "worth more" and your two lowest quiz grades will be "worth less" in your final grade (see [grading table](#grading)).

 ### Homework